 So now what?
 How can salespeople and small businesses connect with new prospects if cold calling is no longer a viable option?

 - Content Marketing.
 Content marketing is creating blog posts (either on the company blog or guest posts on others), reports, articles, videos, checklists and other helpful resources to address the information needs of customers and prospects.
 The goal is to become the go-to expert in the industry or target market which can lead to sales inquiries.
 These days, content is typically provided on the Internet (which makes clicking through to buy online easy!).
 However, offline content such as printed materials, public speaking or seminars can also be powerful alternatives to cold calling.
 The key to these materials, whether online or offline, is that they are NOT sales presentations or marketing brochures.
 A hybrid of content marketing and advertising, known as native advertising, is an emerging subset of content marketing.
 However, this must be done carefully.
-Click here to learn more about content marketing strategies.

 - Internet Advertising.
 Google AdWords and similar Internet advertising programs used to be inexpensive inbound marketing strategies to get in front of potential customers who were searching for solutions online.
 Lately, this has become more crowded and competitive, making it too expensive for many smaller businesses.
 However, it still represents a good value if keywords and placements are chosen carefully.
-Click here to learn more about Internet advertising.

 - Email Marketing.
 Regardless of what social media network is hot, people STILL read their email!
 The biggest challenge using it as a cold calling alternative is collecting email addresses.
 It should be opt-in, meaning that interested people voluntarily enter their email address to receive emails from a company.
 Providing an incentive to sign up such as a free ebook, report or discount can be effective.
 This makes email marketing a perfect partner to content marketing strategies.
 The free content lures them in; the email marketing keeps them in.
-Click here to learn how to choose an email marketing strategy.

 - Social Media.
 Social media networks are the new, virtual gathering places.
 Interestingly, many of the relationships built online move offline at events such as conferences, meetups and tweetups.
 Unfortunately, sales from social media can be slow in coming or even nonexistent.
 This requires that businesses seriously evaluate their time and labor investment in social media.
 The ultimate goal of these social activities should be to encourage interested people to join the company's email marketing list.